miko-798/Exercises-MMTF-pyspark/README.md

 # Tutorials for MMTF conference - PySpark

-*This repo contains introductory tutorials and exercises to use PySpark for MMTF conference, made by Miko Liu.*
+*This repo contains introductory tutorials and exercises made by Miko Liu to use PySpark for MMTF conference.*